 However, shingles long remained a feature of Arts and Crafts design, especially in Western Australia where they had made their first appearance later than in the east.

-• Williams built one at 9 Brae Road, Claremont, in 1918, and altered another at 24 Reserve Street, at about the same time:
+Williams built one at 9 Brae Road, Claremont, in 1918, and altered another at 24 Reserve Street, at about the same time: his own house at 16 Aggett Street, though alleged to date from 1905, must in reality have been finished at about the same time.

 Milton Park Bowral NSW, showing shingles cladding the upper levels.